Adelaide Repertory Theatre: Performance venues

+The Arts Theatre

-In 1963, the company built The Arts Theatre in Angas Street in the Adelaide city centre.
+In 1963, plans for a new purpose-built theatre for the Adelaide Rep were designed by Adelaide architectural firl Russel and Yelland after many years of fundraising by the theatre.
+The theatre was completed in 1963, with the new theatre names The Arts Theatre, located on Angas Street in the Adelaide city centre.
 The 500-seat theatre was built for £45,000, on land bought 15 years prior by the company.
 It has since become a major venue for other amateur companies as well as Adelaide Fringe and other performances.
 The first production there was the Peter Ustinov comedy, Romanoff and Juliet.

-Description

-The company has performed at many venues around Adelaide, but most are at The Arts Theatre.

-The company is run by a board, as of January 2023 chaired by Rose Vallen.
+Management

+Since the establishment of the theatre in 1908, the company has been run by a board of directors.
+The board was originally led by Treharne along with "a small board of men from Adelaide business" with an interest in theatre, which then grew to include board members with expertise and occupations in fine arts.
+The board was originally charged with the management of the theatre, which included: